Do you have time? 3 beautiful questions to ensure you do.Tweet

 3 beautiful questions to ensure you do.

 Make the most of your time, and you.
-Enjoy this song and lyrics from the movie "Rent."
+At the risk of being a bit 'lovey', this song and lyrics from the movie "Rent" carry a powerful message for us all.
+Enjoy!
 525,600 minutes in a year...

 Finally, here's a short suite of extra, focused posts that are highly practical.
 Each one deals with a specific aspect of time that is often a drain or challenge.
 Read them to be more productive.
 Happier, too.
 Two are mine; two are others' that I think are awesome.